 Age ranges in which the swimmers compete varies.
 For example, an 11yr old may compete in 11/under at one gala, in 11-12yrs at a different gala or event and 12/under in other galas or events.
 Each gala is different.
 Unlike school swimming, swimmers always compete in the correct age group at any gala as per their age on the first day of the gala (ie Gala runs from 24-26 Sept and swimmer has 12th birthday on 25 Sept.
 They will compete as an 11yr old for the entire gala).

-All our Competitive swimmers this season will receive a blue club t shirt and a blue/white club swim cap.
-Swimmers are required to wear club kit at all times while at galas.
-The PSC swim cap is compulsory for all events swum.
+All our Competitive swimmers required to wear club kit at all times while at SSA/KZNA galas.
+The PSC swim cap is compulsory for all events swum and can be purchased from PSC.
 Goggles and costumes are the choice of the swimmer.
 Podium medal presentations require swimmers to be dressed in club kit and footwear.

 Swimmers provide officials at all galas.
 Officials are those who have trained as timekeepers and/or judges and have registered with KZNA – typically parents but can be anyone connected with the swimmer.
 This aspect of having a Competitive swimmer is a non-negotiable as all clubs have to provide a quota of officials at each gala, the number of which depends on how many swimmers are competing.
 There is great value in being on pool deck as an official, as there is much to learn and observe and your active involvement will ultimately help your swimmer.

-Special arrangements can be made for swimmers whose parents live outside of the Province or outside of SA, whereby R150 is charged to their account to cover a replacement timekeeper arranged by KZNA in advance of the gala.
+Special arrangements can be made for swimmers whose parents live outside of the Province or outside of SA, whereby a fee is charged to their account to cover a replacement timekeeper arranged by KZNA in advance of the gala.